silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 	}

 If you wish to add CSS or JavaScript for your component, you may also make `Requirements` calls in this method.

 ### GridField_ColumnProvider

 By default, a grid contains no columns.
 All the columns displayed in a grid will need to be added by an appropriate component.

-For example:
+For example, you may create a grid field with several components providing columns:

- * `GridFieldDefaultColumns` will provide basic data columns.
+ * `GridFieldDefaultColumns` could provide basic data columns.
- * An editor component will provide a column containing action buttons on the right.
+ * An editor component could provide a column containing action buttons on the right.
- * A multiselect component will provide a column showing a checkbox on the left.
+ * A multiselect component clould provide a column showing a checkbox on the left.

 In order to provide additional columns, your component must implement `GridField_ColumnProvider`.